mikrasilnikov/torr/README.md

 ### Benchmarks

-These results were measured for clients downloading a torrent (~20GB of size) that was seeded by qBittorrent 4.3.8 on a local machine.
+These results were measured for clients downloading a torrent (~20GB of size) that was seeded by qBittorrent 4.3.8 on a local machine (i5-6500).
 The amount of CPU time spent was reported by Windows Task Manager.

 Client                                  | Sustained download speed          | CPU Time
 ---                                     | ---                               | ---